bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 SyntaxError: Unexpected ‘\#’ used outside of class body
 =======================================================

-The JavaScript exception “Unexpected ‘\#’ used outside of class body” occurs when a hash (“\#”) is encountered in an unexpected context, most notably [outside of a class declaration](../classes/private_class_fields).
+The JavaScript exception "Unexpected ‘\#’ used outside of class body” occurs when a hash ("\#”) is encountered in an unexpected context, most notably [outside of a class declaration](../classes/private_class_fields).
 Hashes are valid at the beginning of a file as a [hashbang comment](../lexical_grammar), or inside of a class as part of a private field.
 You may encounter this error if you forget the quotation marks when trying to access a DOM identifier as well.

 Message
 -------